 For 2017, the estate and gift tax exemption is $5.49 million per individual, up from $5.45 million in 2016.
 That means an individual can leave $5.49 million to heirs and pay no federal estate or gift tax.
 Forbes, IRS Announces 2017 Estate and Gift Tax Limits: $11 Million Tax Break

-If you are estate planning, it’s so important to sit down and really figure out the nitty gritty.
-Let’s say you own your home and you live in a major city.
+If you are estate planning, it’s important to sit down and really figure out the nitty-gritty:

 …And Don’t Forget the State Has a Say!

 Ok, I hear ya!
 Your estate may not even be close to the Federal threshold of 5.49 million…

 Not so quick buster!
 15 states still have estate taxes (and some have estate and inheritance taxes but that’s for another day).

 Unfortunately, those thresholds are substantially lower and pack a hefty punch.
 States like DC, Massachusetts & Oregon only exempt $1 million and in today’s world, that’s not a whole heck of a lot.